rombrew/phobia/doc/MachineProbe.md

 Final estimate is a moment of inertia `pm.const_Ja`.
 To do this possible a speed maneuver will be performed.
 Note that this may result energy regeneration so your power supply must tolerate this.
-Either limit maximal regeneration.
+Either you should limit maximal DC link current reverse.

 This constant is used to tune speed control loop.
 Also it is used in operation to predict the speed changes from an applied current.